kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

         EmailModule,  // <----- Connected module
         SmsCellularModule,  // <----- Connected module
         MessengerModule {  // <----- Connected module

         @Tag(EmailModule.EmailTag::class)
         override fun emailNotifierHeaderSupplier(): Supplier<String> {
             return Supplier { "[EMAIL OVERRIDDEN] " }
         }
     }
     ```

+!!! warning "Kora submodule was not generated yet"

+    If the application module fails with `Kora submodule was not generated yet: expected type: ...MessengerModuleSubmoduleImpl`, the submodule's own Gradle module did not run the Kora processor.
+    Check that `guide-dependency-injection-submodule` declares `annotationProcessor "io.koraframework:annotation-processors"` (Java) or `ksp("io.koraframework:symbol-processors:...")` (Kotlin), then
+    run `./gradlew clean classes` so the generated interface exists before the application module is compiled.

 **Build and run**: